-Rats are thought to be natives of northern china but have spread throughout the entire globe except for Antarctica.
-In North America, both the black and brown rats are a common sight and inhabit almost every region.
+Rats are thought to be natives of northern china but have spread throughout the globe except for Antarctica.
+In North America, both black and brown rats are common and inhabit almost every region.

 Rats prefer to live close to humans, even in their houses.
 This is due to the availability of food, water, and shelter.

 Typically, a rat is born with its tail, which grows when the young one is still in its mother’s womb.
 When you take a look at the tail of a rat, it seems very simple.
 People will think it’s just a tail.
 However, it is quite an intricate part of a rat’s body.